 - The Radar Transponder Beacon must only be used to encode the technical equipment itself, independent of the building or structure in which it is installed.
 If it is required to encode the building or structure (for example mast, tower, radar dome), it must be done using an appropriate feature (for example Building, Landmark). - The attribute signal group is used to encode Morse identification letter(s) for the radar beacon, where known. - Leading racons are established such that, when their bearing lines are coincident on a vessel's radar display, the bearing serves to indicate the track to be followed.
 If it is required to encode the bearing line and the recommended track for leading racons, it must be done as described in clause 15.1.
 Where the bearing line coincides with a leading line defined by lights or other visual features making up a range system, navigation lines and recommended tracks must not be duplicated.
 The features making up the range system should be associated with a feature Range System (see clause 15.6) using the association Range System Aggregation (see clause 25.13).
-NOTE: All features comprising a range system must have the same value populated for the attribute scale minimum (see clause 2.5.9). - If, for some reason, the radar transponder beacon signal is obscured between certain bearings, this information should be encoded using the complex attribute sector limit to encode the "visible" sector, as for lights (see clause 19.3.1.1). - The sweep period may be encoded using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information.
+NOTE: All features comprising a range system must have the same value populated for the attribute scale minimum (see clause 2.5.9). - If, for some reason, the radar transponder beacon signal is obscured between certain bearings, this information should be encoded using the complex attribute sector limit to encode the "visible" sector, as for lights (see clause 19.3.1.1). - The sweep period may be encoded using the complex attribute information (see clause 2.4.6).